Introduction To Chronic Kidney Disease

 What stage of CKD requires dialysis?

-CKD stage 5 is the final stage when a patient needs dialysis to survive.
+CKD stage 5 is the end-stage renal disease when a patient needs dialysis to survive.

 What are the 3 early warning signs of kidney disease?